cs573-19s/04-MultipleViews/README.md

 - Passenger Load

   On Play-mode, bars indicating metros moves along Line 5.
 And when hovering on the bar, all animations on four views will pause and the corresponding metro in View-GeoMap and View-Line5 will be highlighted as red circles.
-The moving timeline will also pause.
+The moving timeline will also pause and a red line indicating when the metro start will be presented.
 When hovering out the bar, all animation will continue to play.

   On Pause-mode, linked interactions are same as the Play-mode except for the pause-effect and replay-effect.